kaisenlinux/manpages-dev/category/MKFS/mkfs.btrfs.md

        Note 3: It’s also not recommended to use 3 devices with RAID6, unless you want to get effectively 3 copies in a RAID1-like manner (but not exactly that).

        Note 4: Since kernel 5.5 it’s possible to use RAID1C3 as replacement for RAID6, higher space cost but reliable.

+       Note 5: Since kernel 5.15 it’s possible to use (mount, convert profiles) RAID0 on one device and RAID10 on two devices.

    PROFILE LAYOUT
        For the following examples, assume devices numbered by 1, 2, 3 and 4, data or metadata blocks A, B, C, D, with possible stripes eg. A1, A2 that would be logically A, etc. For